OttCS/Portable-DnD/Races.md

 - **Natural Armor.** Your shell provides you with a base AC of 16 (your Dexterity modifier doesn't affect this number).
 You gain no benefit from wearing armor, but if you are using a shield, you can apply the shield's bonus as normal.
 - **Shell Defense.** You can fully withdraw into your shell as an action.
 Until you emerge, you gain a +4 bonus to AC, and you have advantage on Strength and Constitution saving throws.
 While in your shell, you are prone, your speed is 0 and can't increase, you have disadvantage on Dexterity saving throws, you can't take reactions, and the only action you can take is a bonus action to emerge from your shell.
 - **Survival Instinct.** You gain proficiency in the Survival skill.

+# Warforged
+*Language of your choice*

+- **Constructed Resilience.** You were created to have remarkable fortitude, represented by the following benefits:
+	- You have advantage on saving throws against being poisoned, and you have resistance to poison damage.
+	- You don’t need to eat, drink, or breathe.
+	- You are immune to disease.
+	- You don't need to sleep, and magic can't put you to sleep.
+- **Sentry's Rest.** When you take a long rest, you must spend at least six hours in an inactive, motionless state, rather than sleeping.
+In this state, you appear inert, but it doesn’t render you unconscious, and you can see and hear as normal.
+- **Integrated Protection.** Your body has built-in defensive layers, which can be enhanced with armor.
+	- You gain a +1 bonus to Armor Class.
+	- You can don only armor with which you have proficiency.
+To don armor, you must incorporate it into your body over the course of 1 hour, during which you must remain in contact with the armor.
+To doff armor, you must spend 1 hour removing it.
+You can rest while donning or doffing armor in this way.
+	- While you live, your armor can't be removed from your body against your will.
+- **Specialized Design.** You gain one skill proficiency and one tool proficiency of your choice.